-If you missed the first two parts, here's part one and part two. #5 — Making your marketing plans Look at where you can submit your book to win awards.
+If you missed the first two parts, here's part one and part two. #5 — Making the most of your marketing plans Look at where you can submit your book to win awards.
 (I suggest the Writer's Market book for this.
 They list many places you can to submit to.
-They also come out with an updated version … Continue reading How does a book become a book? — part three
+They also come out with … Continue reading How does a book become a book? — part three

 People suggest writers to read more, but some also suggest editing.
 Does editing make writers better though?
 Besides helping with grammar mistakes though, how does editing improve a writer's skill?
 In a way, it helps me understand the publishing business more.
 When I was mainly a writer, I knew how the publishing industry worked, but … Continue reading Does editing make me a better writer?

 For a couple hundred years, being relatable has been the popular norm in writing.
 But popular themes have their price.
 Now, writing about popular culture can get your story hidden in a sea of thousands, millions.
 One relatable piece I’ve read recently is Mood Swings by Ajay Tulsiani.
-The main character, Safiya, tries to improve her … Continue reading Popular relatable writing
+The main character, Safiya, tries to improve her … Continue reading Unknown but relatable writing